 Cosipet Trouser Suit

-The Cosipet trouser is a stylish bit of gear which makes the lucky dog look like they’re wearing trackies.
+The Cosipet trouser is the best waterproof rain suit for dogs.
+It’s a stylish bit of gear which makes the lucky dog look like they’re wearing trackies.
 Easy to put on with a zipper on the back to close, this should not cause any inconvenience or a hassle for dogs not used to wearing these things.

 Hurtta Downpour Suit

-For something which really pushes the boat out in terms of quality you can’t go wrong with the Hurtta brand who are also well known in the waterproof coat department.
-With a little more style and better neck coverage the Hurtta downpour suit may be a good product to consider.
+For something which really pushes the boat out in terms of quality, you can’t go wrong with the Hurtta brand which is also well known in the waterproof coat department.
+With a little more style and better neck coverage, the Hurtta downpour suit may be a good product to consider.

 - NO TWO DOGS ARE THE SAME - Don’t guess on the size.
 Use the size chart along with the “Measuring Your Dog” size guide.
 The back length is the most important for apparel